anilozdemir96/Waqfs-Of-Crete/README.md

 • **Image of Document :** Pictures of documents in the collection which originally written in Ottoman.

 • **Summary :** Text that summarizing the event depicted by pictorially available documents.
 These texts were written by archive professionals.
 The average number of tokens in these summaries is calculated as 30.
+Summaries include Turkish and English translated versions of documents written in different languages (Greek, Ottoman, Italian).

 • **Date :** The date the documents were written.
 Year distribution can be shown in Figure 5.4.